This Is How the Wind Shifts

-This Is How the Wind Shifts is the seventh studio album by Canadian post-hardcore band Silverstein, released on February 5, 2013 through Hopeless Records.
+This Is How the Wind Shifts is the seventh studio album by the Canadian post-hardcore band Silverstein, released on February 5, 2013 through Hopeless Records.
 It is also their last release under Hopeless.

 It is the first album to not feature long time lead guitarist Neil Boshart and first to include Paul Marc Rousseau as an official member, taking over lead guitar duties.

 Background and recording

 Silverstein announced they had signed with Hopeless on November 15, 2010.
 Vocalist Shane Told said the band have been "huge fans of the label since their inception".
 Hopeless released the band's Rescue (2011) album in April 2011 and Short Songs (2012) album in February 2012.
 In mid-to-late August, the band went on the Short Songs, Short Tour; the last tour they would go on before starting to work on a new album.
 In late September, the band announced that guitarist Neil Boshart hasn't been in the band for the preceding month and was replaced by Paul Marc Rousseau, who has previously worked for the band.
 This Is How the Wind Shifts was recorded at Sundown Studios in Guelph, Ontario, Canada with producer Jordan Valeriote.
 Valeriote also engineered and mixed the album.
 It was mastered by Troy Glessener at Spectre Mastering.